Explore Our Affordable Courses

 Stagflation is considered to be a problematic condition for governments to handle.
 This is because;

-• It presents a situation when despite low demand the prices keep going up.
+• It presents a situation where, despite low demand, prices keep going up.

-• When an economy is in recession, the governments try to revive the economy by cutting interest rates or increasing government spending to boost the demand, which leads to inflation.
+• When an economy is in recession, the governments try to revive it by cutting interest rates or increasing government spending to boost demand, which leads to inflation.

 • However, these inflationary measures cannot be applied in stagflation because inflation is already very high and such measures would further result in prices spiraling out of control.